microsoft/ALAppExtensions/Modules/System/Azure AD Tenant/README.md

 ### GetAadTenantId (Method) <a name="GetAadTenantId"></a>

- Gets the tenant AAD ID.
+ Gets the Microsoft Entra tenant ID.

 #### Syntax